 President Karzai has condemned these attacks as have provincial government and religious leaders.
 In addition, Afghans-who have been the primary target of the attacks-have staged protests against suicide bombings.
-Relying on suicide attacks will further alienate the Talihan from the yeast majority of the Afghan people will further alienate the Taliban from the vast majority of the Afghan people.
+Relying on suicide attacks will further alienate the Taliban from the vast majority of the Afghan people.
+NATO forces are up to the challenge.
+The NATO-led International Security Assist-